wenewzhang/mixin_network-nodejs-bot/README.md

+Update: if you look for a nodejs mixin network develop tutorial,step here:
+## [Step by step: How to use nodejs to create a bot in Mixin Messenger(https://github.com/myrual/mixin_network-nodejs-bot2/blob/master/README2.md)

 # Howto create nodejs bot for Mixin Network step by step
 Mixin Network is a cryptocurrency payment which confirm the transactions instantly,  users can deposit, withdraw and pay bitcoin or altcoins through [Mixin Messenger](https://mixin.one/), the developers could earn money from the user's exchanges.
 It's a excellent ecosystem.